Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

 ## Metasequoia

-1. Get the latest Metasequoia plugin zip file with the same MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugins/releases).
-   If it doesn't exist, please try [manual building](BuildDCCPlugins.md) or contact us by [creating a new issue](https://github.com/Unity-Technologies/MeshSyncDCCPlugins/issues/new).
-1. Extract the zip file.
+1. Locate the appropriate zip file for Metasequoia from the folder under `Packages/MeshSync DCC Plugins/Editor/Plugins~` using a file explorer and uncompress the zip file.
 1. Start Metasequoia.
 1. Go to Help -> About Plug-ins, and click "Install" at the lower left of the Plug-win window.
 1. Select the plugin file from the extracted zip file that corresponds to the version of Metasequoia.